Call Today! 888-234-8376

 You might wonder why an insurer would reject an application from someone who wants to buy coverage and pay monthly premiums.

 Life insurance is highly regulated, so some denials happen for legal reasons.
 But usually, insurers deny applications because the company is unwilling to take on the risk of insuring you.
 Rejections are more common with people whose health or habits suggest a high risk of premature death.

-Reasons for life insurance denial
+Reasons for denial of life insurance coverage

-A preexisting condition such as cancer, unmanaged diabetes, or heart disease: While many insurers will cover people with some preexisting conditions (health issues you already have when you apply), some insurers won’t cover certain conditions.
+A pre-existing condition such as cancer, unmanaged diabetes, or heart disease: While many insurers will cover people with some preexisting conditions (health issues you already have when you apply), some insurers won’t cover certain conditions.

 A health condition discovered during your medical exam: Sometimes, the first sign that you have a health issue shows up in your life insurance medical exam results.
 In this case, you may need to prove to the insurer that you can manage the condition with your doctor before the company covers you.

 A blemished driving record: DUIs, speeding tickets, and other citations may indicate to the insurer that an applicant participates in risky behavior.